-What we are interested in is if the series is still popular and active.
+What we are interested in is if the series is still popular.
 That means looking at the official website, social media, Google trends, copies in print, new merchandise.
-That will help us understand the current popularity and activity of Tokyo Ravens franchise as a whole in 2020.
+That will help us learn the current popularity and activity of the Tokyo Ravens franchise as a whole in 2020.

-Social Media – The official website for Tokyo Ravens is no longer available.
+The official website for Tokyo Ravens is no longer available.
 This is unusual since when I was doing research even for some older series like Air Gear, the website was online.
-And the official twitter account for this franchise with 28,000 followers did tweet last time in 2018 about Fantasia Bunko event.
+And the official twitter account for this franchise with 28,000 followers did tweet last time this year about Fantasia Heroine Calendar Book 2020.

-Google Trends – Tokyo Ravens popularity peaked in Mar 2014, and after that, it just keeps dropping.
-The current searches are super low.
-Even at the peak popularity, it was only 60% of Accel World that is still waiting for the second season as well.
+Tokyo Raven’s popularity peaked in Mar 2014, according to Google, and after that, it just keeps dropping.
+The current searches are super low for the franchise.
+Even at the peak popularity, it was pretty small, so that’s not good news for Tokyo Ravens Season 2.

-Light Novels – I can’t find anywhere the number of copies in print for Tokyo Ravens which is weird.
+I can’t find anywhere the number of copies in print for Tokyo Ravens, which is weird.
 It’s usually not hard to find them.
 I would say it’s at least 500,000 copies in print.
 There was also no new volume released in 2019, and that is a pretty bad signal for the franchise.

-Merchandise – The series never got a single Figma announced, and there is not even one planned that I could find.
-For merchandise, the last new piece Tokyo Ravens got was in 2016, and after that, it’s utterly non-existent in terms of new goods.
+The series never got a single Figma announced, and there is not even one planned that I could find.
+For merchandise, the last piece of merchandise Tokyo Ravens got was in 2016, and after that, it’s utterly non-existent in terms of new goods.